How to buy Solana (SOL) in Australia

 Once you've chosen the platform you want to use you will need to create an account.
 You will need to provide some photo ID like a driver's licence or passport to complete the process.
 You may also be required to take a selfie to prove your identity in accordance with Australian law.

-Depending on which platform you choose, there may be a number of ways to buy SOL.
+Depending on which platform you choose, you'll now be able to buy Solana via either an instant purchase or buy order.
 The spot market is typically where fees are lowest but it may require some getting used to if you've never used an investment platform before.
-The easiest method is usually using the "instant purchase" menu but the fees are often higher.
-Most Australian exchanges offer live customer support via webchat in case you need help deciding.
+As we've already mentioned, the easiest method is usually using the "instant purchase" option, but this generally means you'll pay fees.

-Safe storage of cryptocurrency is important for everyone, even beginners.
-Cryptocurrency exchanges are at risk of hacks or financial mismanagement, which means leaving your SOL on the same platform you purchased it on could put it at risk.
+You can choose to keep your SOL on the platform you bought it from, but this could put it at risk in the case of a hack or insolvency.
 Instead, learn how a cryptocurrency wallet works and consider transferring your funds into your own possession.

 However, what's best for you will depend on your preferred payment method and investment goals.